willbaldlygo/LiteVTT_local/README.md

 # LiteVTT (Lite Voice-to-Text)

-A lightweight, 100% local voice dictation and transcription tool for macOS.
+A lightweight, unobtrusive, 100% local voice dictation and transcription for macOS.

 ## Components
 - **LiteType**: System-wide voice dictation triggered by a hotkey (Default: `Fn+Ctrl`).
 Inserts text directly at your cursor.